sensu/sensu-docs/content/sensu-go/5.16/guides/securing-sensu.md

 This example uses the [cfssl][9] tool to generate self-signed certificates.

 First, create a Certificate Authority (CA).
-To keep things straightforward in this example, you will generate all clients and peer certificates using this CA, but you might eventually want to create distinct CA.
+To keep things straightforward in this example, you will generate all clients and peer certificates using this CA, but you might eventually want to create a distinct CA.

 {{< highlight shell >}}
 echo '{"CN":"CA","key":{"algo":"rsa","size":2048}}' | cfssl gencert -initca - | cfssljson -bare ca -